-- G. to be able to develop, design, plan, modify, and optimise chemical and biotechnical process engineering plants and products based on consideration of chemical engineering, biotechnical, resource and environmental aspects. - H. to be able to accomplish research and development assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Organic synthesis and catalysis - I. to be able to head the establishment and management of analytical laboratories and develop measuring methods for use in research and development - J. to be able to head the development and implementation of quality and risk management systems - K. to be able to accomplish counselling and consultancy assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Organic synthesis and catalysis.
+- G. to be able to develop, design, plan, modify, and optimise chemical and biotechnical process engineering plants and products based on consideration of chemical engineering, biotechnical, resource and environmental aspects. - H. to be able to accomplish research and development assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering - I. to be able to head the establishment and management of analytical laboratories and develop measuring methods for use in research and development - J. to be able to head the development and implementation of quality and risk management systems - K. to be able to accomplish counselling and consultancy assignments within the core technical competences of the programme: Biotechnology and biorefining, Functional materials, Chemical engineering or Eco-efficient Engineering.